 - The annual Gala is the only ticketed concert of the Sun Valley Summer Symphony season.
 Proceeds from the Gala help keep the rest of the concerts admission-free.
 The best-selling American instrumental jazz artist in the world, trumpeter Chris Botti, appeared at the 2018 Gala.
 Past Gala performers include Diana Krall, Garth Brooks, the Mormon Tabernacle Choir, and Renée Fleming.

 - The In Focus Series, with smaller ensembles, offers three to four performances preceding each season’s orchestra festival.

 - More than 1,000 individual donors support the free concerts and music education programs annually.
 In addition, 14 percent of the budget comes from Gala ticket revenue.

 - Concerts are held in the spectacular R. E. Holding Sun Valley Pavilion, built from travertine hand-selected from the Mariotti quarry in Italy by the owners of Sun Valley Resort.
 The Sun Valley Summer Symphony contributed $3 million toward construction of this world-class venue, which opened in 2008.

 - The “Big Screen” on the lawn shows the action on the stage for every orchestra concert.
 An eight-person video production team provides live concert coverage during the symphony season.

 - The School of Music opened in January 2001.
-Private lessons, ensemble coaching and music theory instruction are offered for elementary through high school string, vocal and piano students.
-The School of Music works closely with the Blaine County School District, which has been recognized for four consecutive years as one of the best communities in music education by the National Association for Music Merchants.
+Private lessons, ensemble coaching, and music theory instruction are offered for elementary through high school string, vocal, and piano students.
+The School of Music works closely with the Blaine County School District, which is recognized as one of the best communities in music education by the National Association for Music Merchants.